Faurskov1971/omhu/README.md

 ## Step 2 Build a static version of the Application in React
 Styles
-I am using style={{}} syntax instead of ex. normal stylesheet or styled-components to keep things simple and focus on logik.
+I am using style={{}} syntax instead of ex. normal stylesheet or styled-components to keep things simple and focus on logik in version 1.

 This approch is good if I need to condision my styles.
+In version 2 I am using Material UI - and that makes the UX so much better!

 ## Step 3 call the API and using testdata developing the App
 npm install axios
 I am installing and using the extern package axios to call the API.

 The connection to Github is inside the Form component.

+Things to do better:

+- I get a lot of data that I don't need using the API with REST.
+If I could call it with GraphQL I might only receive the data I need (the users name, company, link and id), and not all the other stuff.
+- Using REST I also need to call the API every time the list needs to show a new profile in the CardList - that is a lot of calls!

 ## Step 4 Identify The Minimal (but complete) Representation Of UI State and identify Where The State shall Live

-The minimal UI State is an Array in the App-component with active profiles: const [profiles, setProfiles] = useState(startData);
+The minimal UI State is an Array in the App-component with active profiles:
+- const [profiles, setProfiles] = useState(startData);

 And

-The active username the User is writing in the input-field. const [username, setUsername] = useState('');
+The active username the User is writing in the input-field.
+- const [username, setUsername] = useState('');

 Testdata
 I am using this testdata while testing the application.